 10. Website timing out or down.
-If a website goes down, it affects the behavior of the webmaster, the visitor and search engines alike.
+If a website goes down, it affects the behaviour of the webmaster, the visitor and search engines alike.
 If Google is unable to find your site, it’s going to re-index your site rather than sending the visitors to a dead-end.

 11. Rented links.
 Some so-called experts believe that rented links are still valid.
 They pay for links on a monthly basis and keep on changing them.
 They could still be considered as paid links.

 13. Slow speeds.
-There are all chances that the users will get frustrated, if the speed of the site is too slow.
+There are all chances that the users will get frustrated if the speed of the site is too slow.
 This is quite a complex problem to sort out as there are many factors affecting the speed of a site.
 Using a CDN or a caching plugin may help.

 15. Hacked content.
-Google will instantaneously remove your website from the SERPs, if your website has been hacked.
+Google will instantaneously remove your website from the SERPs if your website has been hacked.
 Act fast to recover from the hack attack.
-Also keep a backup ready in case of the worst scenario.
+Also, keep a backup ready in case of the worst scenario.

 18. Forum linking.
 Let’s admit it, we all have used signature links.
 Sometimes, a lot of them.
 If you are adding a forum link, make sure that you are using natural linking techniques and also make it a nofollow.

 21. Landing pages.
-Creating multiple landing pages to improve in the SERP’s and also creating lots of one-page websites and than driving the visitors to the main website through the same is not a good practice according to Google.
+Creating multiple landing pages to improve in the SERP’s and also creating lots of one-page websites and then driving the visitors to the main website through the same is not a good practice according to Google.

 23. Advertorials.
-It was the much controversial topic before the strike of the Penguin 2 debates.
+It was a much controversial topic before the strike of the Penguin 2 debates.
 It is basically a content page jumbled up with paid links, for excessive manipulation of search results.
 Beware of this, as your site will definitely get penalized through this aggressive tactic.

 24. Too many outbound links.
 A high volume of outbound links signifies that you have been swapping links with other sites.
 Keep it natural and only link to relevant websites.